Afonne-CID/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 # Python - More Data Structures: Set, Dictionary

-Learning aboutt Data Structures in Python:
+Learning about Data Structures in Python:
 * Lambda
 * Filter
 * Reduce and,